austinhyde/ansible-sshjail/README.md

 # Usage

-Using sshjail, each jail is its own inventory host, identified with a host name of `jailname[:jailuser]@jailhost`.
+Using sshjail, each jail is its own inventory host, identified with a host name of `jailname@jailhost`.
 You must also specify `ansible_connection=sshjail`.

 * `jailname` is the name of the jail.
 Typically jails are referred to by their hostname, like `my-db-jail`, but the actual name of the jail (by default) would be `my_db_jail`. sshjail will attempt to convert any non-word characters (`[^a-zA-Z0-9_]`) to underscores for the purposes of referring to jails by their actual name.
-* `jailuser` is a user that is allowed to drop into that jail.
-If not specified, this is assumed to be `root`.
 * `jailhost` is the hostname or IP address of the jailhost.

 Also note that FreeBSD pkgng places Python at `/usr/local/bin/python2.7` by default.
 Make sure to specify this with the `ansible_python_interpreter` variable!